codemeyer/Jaevner/README.md

 Jaevner is a tool for exporting data from a Lotus Notes calendar and importing it into a Google Calendar.
 Yes, there are other tools that are available that do this.
 Yes, it can be done using the export and import features of Lotus Notes and Google Calendar.
 But I have created this anyway.

+It is a simple one-way export/import.
+Any changes you make on the Google Calendar side will be overwritten the next time the tool is run.

 ## Installation